 5. South America

-- South America lies mostly in the Southern Hemisphere.
+- To the East of South America lies the Atlantic Ocean.

 - Australia is the smallest continent that lies entirely in the Southern Hemisphere.